 The problem would have been worse if you have invested in smallcap and midcap mutual fund schemes.

 But wait; are you thinking of getting rid of your previous schemes and want to switch your existing investments towards those schemes which are performing and probably are on top?

 Then, think again, before taking any decision regarding switching funds.

 Even SIP returns have also started going into negative territory except for the few funds.
 This has caused misery to those investors who had initiated SIP thinking that they are risk-free and can generate superior returns.
-Well actually, SIP’s only help you to ride through the volatility; it can never eliminate underlying risk of the equity markets.
-However, one should not shun equities just because they are volatile in nature as these are the only asset class which can generate superior risk adjusted returns.
+Well actually, SIP only helps you to ride through the volatility; it can never eliminate the underlying risk of the equity markets.
+However, one should not shun equities just because they are volatile in nature as these are the only asset class which can generate superior risk-adjusted returns.

 So, now coming back to our main discussion that why you should not switch your non-performing schemes too frequently and chase top performers.
 These are explained below:-

 - BE PREPARED – Equity as an asset class is volatile in nature.
 And hence one should always be ready for situations when your returns might be even negative.
 But one should not be taken aback if you see negative returns as it might be a temporary blip.

 - UNDERSTAND THE REASON WHY THE SCHEME IS NOT PERFORMING – Not only the economy or equity markets move cyclically, but the mutual fund schemes also move in the same manner.
 The reason behind this is that the fund managers’ investment view differs from each other and hence the underlying securities of the particular scheme may take time to play out.

 - GIVE TIME TO YOUR INVESTMENTS – You should not hop from one scheme to another within a short span of time.
 It will not only lead to churning cost but also restrict you from earning returns.
 Trust the fund manager, who is there for you, he himself will change the asset allocation if required.